-Kiosk No. 6 - the K6 - was
+Kiosk No. 6 (K6)

 The K2 had not penetrated far outside London, but the 'Jubilee' model became the first genuinely standard kiosk and was installed all over the country.

 Under the "Jubilee Concession", introduced as part of that year's celebrations, kiosks were to be provided in every town or village with a post office, regardless of cost.
 As a result of this scheme over 8,000 new kiosks were installed, adding impetus to the spread of the K6.

 In the following year, the "Tercentenary Concession" was introduced: if a local authority committed to paying £4 a year, then the normal subscription, for five years then the Post Office would install a kiosk on request almost anywhere.
-This scheme remained in force until 1949, and led to almost another 1,000 K6s being introduced.
+This scheme remained in force until 1949 and led to almost another thousand K6s being introduced.
 The "Rural Allocation Scheme" was introduced to replace it: kiosks were allocated to rural areas and installed where recommended by a rural local authority, whether likely to prove profitable or not.

 The K6 was the most prolific kiosk in the UK and it's growth was:-